top of page

 Co-Executive Director

 Genevieve Day comes to The Fenway Alliance from the world of small business and entrepreneurship.
 She was co-owner and managing partner of a yarn and fabric shop in Jamaica Plain where she built a thriving crafting scene over eight years as a small business owner.
-She sold the business in 2018 and it continues as a beloved community crafting resource for the area.
+She sold the business in 2018 and it continued as a beloved community crafting resource for the area.
 In 2016, she founded the natural fibers company New England Farm to Fiber and is the founder of the Boston Farm & Fiber Festival, an annual New England local farm yarn and craft festival at the Boston Public Market.
 Genevieve has been involved in community development work and outreach for the Curley K8, a Boston Public School educating 900+ students from all socio-economic backgrounds in the heart of Jamaica Plain.
 She is the founding member of the Curley Arts Committee, was co-chair of the School Parent Council for two years, and worked on community outreach for the $350k capital campaign to build a new turf playing field at the school.
-Most recently, Genevieve worked for Fusco & Four, producers of Boston Design Week, where she served as the Non-Profit Organizations Coordinator.
+Genevieve worked for Fusco & Four, producers of Boston Design Week, where she served as the Non-Profit Organizations Coordinator.
 Genevieve started at the Fenway Alliance in 2019 as Assistant Director and in September of 2023 was named Co-Executive Director.
 She received a Bachelor of Arts from the University of Washington and an MA from Emerson College.
 Genevieve is delighted to bring her passion for community arts and development to her role as Co-Executive Director of the Fenway Alliance.

 Kelly